German 30-year yield hits lowest since March as bond rally extends | Business

 German 30-year yield hits lowest since March as bond rally extends

 Analysts said that while technical factors like weaker liquidity and short-covering had driven the move, Chinese regulation headlines, the spread of the Delta COVID-19 variant and weak U.S. services data had boosted the case to hold safe-haven government bonds.
-Yields edged lower and borrowing costs touched new lows on both sides of the Atlantic, though moves were much smaller than in the previous session as the region's stock prices rose, while oil stabilised after volatile trading.
+The fall in yields on Wednesday sent borrowing costs to new lows on both sides of the Atlantic, though moves were smaller than in the previous session as the region's stock prices rose, while oil declined after volatile trading.

 Germany's 30-year bond yield fell to its lowest level since March on Wednesday, and many other benchmark government bond yields touched new multi-month lows, as fixed income assets extended their rally.
 Analysts said that while technical factors like weaker liquidity and short-covering had driven the move, Chinese regulation headlines, the spread of the Delta COVID-19 variant and weak U.S. services data had boosted the case to hold safe-haven government bonds.

-Yields edged lower and borrowing costs touched new lows on both sides of the Atlantic, though moves were much smaller than in the previous session as the region's stock prices rose, while oil stabilised after volatile trading.
-Germany's 10-year yield, the benchmark for the region touched a new three-week low at -0.287% and was down nearly 2 bps by 1047 GMT. .
+The fall in yields on Wednesday sent borrowing costs to new lows on both sides of the Atlantic, though moves were smaller than in the previous session as the region's stock prices rose, while oil declined after volatile trading.
+Germany's 10-year yield, the benchmark for the region hit -0.313%, its lowest level since April 12, and at 1513 GMT it was down 2.7 basis points on the day at -0.296%.

-Its 30-year yield fell a basis point to 0.201%, the lowest since late March.
-Italian 10-year yields touched their lowest since April, at 0.724%, while Spanish and French benchmark yields also fell.
+Its 30-year yield fell to a low of 0.169%, the lowest since March 25.
+Italian 10-year yields touched their lowest since April 12, hitting 0.721%, while Spanish and French benchmark yields also fell.

 Analysts note the move this week has been driven by inflation-adjusted, or "real" bond yields falling.
 But market-based inflation expectations moved much less during the rally.
 That is a sign of easing financial conditions and analysts say it signals investors seeing a tapering of bond purchases by central banks as less likely.